talonlikeaclaw/canadian-immigration-visualization/planning/Performance.md

 <img src="assets/renderOverall.png" alt="Render overall numbers" width="800" />

-**The follwing is the links will bring you to another page where we have added complet details about our website tests**
+**The following links will bring you to another page where we have added complete details about our website tests**

 - [Go to Opportunities](Backup.md#opportunities)